paselmer/Loan_Payment_Optimizer/README.md

 To test this hypothesis, I coded up a simple algorithm I call the "gradient descent" method.
-It operates on a set of loans by seeing which loan's total cost (the interest + principal you pay over life of the loan) is reduced the most by applying an absolute amount of money over the fixed minimum payment.
+It operates on a set of loans by seeing which loan's total cost (the interest + principal you pay over life of the loan) is reduced the most by applying a fixed amount of money over the fixed minimum payment.
 You can read more about the function in its comments within the _loan_function.py_ file.